SohrabRezaei/Kickstarter-Analysis/README.md

 - What are some limitations of this dataset?

-The goal range of 35000-45000 has high percentages of successful project but the sample size of its total projects is very low, making us second guess our whole analysis.
-The sample size of total projects in general is not even throughout the whole ranges, so talking about percentages is kind of biased.
+The goal range of 35000-45000 has high percentages of a successful project, but the sample size of its total projects is minimal, making us second guess our whole analysis.
+In general, the sample size of total projects is not even throughout the entire range, so talking about percentages is somewhat biased.

 - What are some other possible tables and/or graphs that we could create?

+One possible table that could have been created may be the outcome of these campaigns based on the time that it takes to reach the goals for the successful ones.
+Bar chart could be utilized for the outcomes based on goal, since there is no time factor involved in it.